Tsukoyachi/CS-Semester-5-6/Cours/S6/English/English Lesson 18th of April.md

 ## Debate : For or against Nuclear

 Currently, we all now what is nuclear energy, we now his interest and also his consequences.
-Many count
+Many country debate the use of it, even though some don't have proper acces to it.
+Multiple choice already been made to leave or to maintain nuclear plant.
+For this debate we have two parties.
+I'll now let you debate in the respect of each other.

 - For :